 In a medium bowl whisk together the buttermilk, eggs, and vanilla.
 Add to the flour mixture all at once; using a fork, stir just until moistened.
 Sprinkle mangoes with a little flour and fold into the batter (this will help them from completely falling to the bottom.)

-Note: I think pineapple might work here, if you don’t like mango
+I think pineapple might work here, if mango isn't your thing!